 Who is CHOICE?

-CHOICE is the consumer advocate that provides Australians with information and advice, free from commercial bias.
+Set up by consumers for consumers, CHOICE is the independent consumer advocate that provides Australians with information and advice, free from commercial bias.

 Why should you get travel insurance?

 Because you're going overseas.

 It's really that simple.
 If you're leaving Australia, travel insurance is just as essential as your passport.

 Need more reasons?

 The Australian government won't pay your medical bills for you

 Much as you'd like to think they've got your back, the government can only help so much in an emergency.
 If you end up injured or sick while overseas, you'll be footing the hospital bill and the cost of flying home.
 In some cases, the costs for you or your family could be hundreds of thousands of dollars.

 Medical expenses are the number one reason to get insurance, but sometimes things can go wrong like trip cancellations, delays, lost luggage or even the big stuff like natural disasters and terrorism.
 If you end up out of pocket because of these things, insurance can make up for that.